Photo of University Hall

 Profile

-Thomas E. Franklin is an award-winning photographer, multimedia journalist, and documentary filmmaker, and serves as an Associate Professor of Multimedia Journalism in the School of Communication and Media. https://www.thomasfranklin.com/
+Thomas E. Franklin is an award-winning photographer, multimedia journalist, and documentary filmmaker, and serves as an Associate Professor of Multimedia Journalism in the College of Communication and Media. https://www.thomasfranklin.com/

-Best known for his photographs taken at Ground Zero on September 11, 2001, including his iconic image of three New York City firefighters raising the U.S. flag amidst the rubble of the World Trade Center, featured on the United States Postal Service’s Heroes stamp, and was instrumental in raising over $10 million for victims of 9/11 and other national disasters.
-LIFE cited the image as one of the 100 Photographs That Changed the World, and the photo is part of the permanent collection of the Library of Congress, the National September 11 Museum, and the Newseum.
-In 2002, Franklin was a Pulitzer Prize finalist for his work on 9/11.
+Best known for his photographs taken at Ground Zero on September 11, 2001, including his iconic image of three New York City firefighters raising the U.S. flag amidst the rubble of the World Trade Center—featured on the United States Postal Service’s Heroes stamp—Franklin’s work helped raise over $10 million for victims of 9/11 and other national disasters.
+LIFE magazine cited the image as one of the “100 Photographs That Changed the World,” and it is part of the permanent collections of the Library of Congress, the National September 11 Memorial & Museum, and the Newseum.
+In 2002, Franklin was a Pulitzer Prize finalist for his coverage of 9/11.

-Prior to his academic career, Franklin was an award-winning staff photographer for The Record and Northjersey.com for over two decades, covering a wide array of news and sports assignments.
-He transitioned to multimedia journalism in 2007, leading The Record’s foray into digital video, having produced award-winning multimedia projects on the Heroin Epidemic and toxic dumping on the land of a Native American community by the Ford Motor Company.
+Prior to his academic career, Franklin was an award-winning staff photographer for The Record and NorthJersey.com for over two decades, covering a wide range of news and sports.
+In 2007, he helped lead the organization’s transition into multimedia journalism, producing award-winning digital projects on the heroin epidemic and environmental contamination on Native American land.

-Additionally, Franklin is a frequent on-air guest, public speaker, and consultant, offering multimedia training to professionals in the media industry, and he is an executive board member of the Jérôme Lohez 9/11 Scholarship Foundation.
+Franklin is a frequent speaker, media consultant, and trainer, and serves on the executive board of the Jérôme Lohez 9/11 Scholarship Foundation.

 Multimedia Toolkit